christi3k/url-lookup-service/README.md

 $ source .venv/bin/activate
 ```

 Once the vitualenv is activated, you should see `(.venv)` prefixed to your prompt.
+You only need to _create_ the virtualenv once, but typically you'll need to activate it each time you're working in a new shell.

 3. Install required modules via pip: